S-Analytics/MDL/SETTINGS.md

 - Database storage is currently in development
 - Local file storage is production-ready and recommended
-- Settings are user-specific (not shared across users in web mode)
+- Settings are stored in browser localStorage
-- In Electron app, settings are per-installation
 - Database passwords are handled securely (not stored in localStorage)

 ---